clearent/RecurringAPI/README.md

     <h3> Create a Plan </h3>

     <p>Plan must have a customer-key from a previously related customer.
 You can POST application/xml or application/json to the service.
-Make sure you include a valid api-key.
+Make sure you include a valid api-key in the header.</p>

-in the header</p>

     <table class="api" class="api">
         <tr>